 Your Self-Statement should be a two to three-page double-spaced, typed essay that addresses both of the following prompts:

 - Oftentimes our life experiences and interactions with various individuals influence our lifelong passions and direction.
 What specific life experiences and or individual interactions ignited your passion for rehabilitation counseling?
 Please discuss any attributes, experiences, or interests that would enable you to make a distinctive contribution to the rehabilitation counseling profession.

 - As our world has become more complex and intersecting, we have also seen our client issues become much more challenging to address.
 As a future rehabilitation counseling professional, what do you believe are the responsibilities you would have for the client's well-being, and how would you hope to meet those responsibilities (given your present understanding of the role and responsibilities of a rehabilitation counseling professional)?

-Your personal statement and your resumé should be emailed to: firstname.lastname@example.org.
+The statement and your resume should be emailed to: firstname.lastname@example.org.

-Once the department has received all of your application materials, qualified applicants will be contacted to set-up an admissions interview.
-If you have questions about the application process, please contact Nicole Brown at Nicole.Brown@unt.edu.
+Once the department has received all of your application materials, qualified applicants will be contacted to set-up an admissions interview after April 3rd, 2023.

 Rehabilitation and Health Services